-It’s easy to understand why some people may be attracted to the idea of jumpstarting a weight loss plan with something that sounds as chic as a “detox.”
+It’s easy to understand why some people may be attracted to the idea of jump-starting a weight loss plan with something that sounds as chic as a “detox.”

 Intermittent fasting has been shown to help with weight loss.
 But adding a detox elixir (such as maple and palm syrups with lemon juice, water, pepper, and sometimes salt water) to your fasting plan won’t really do anything to improve your health, according to Dubost.

 The idea that a lemon water detox can “cleanse” your body is false, Dubost said.
 The body removes toxins through its gastrointestinal tract.
 For that, it needs fiber.
-Lemon water doesn’t contain the fiber necessary in order for the body to “self-cleanse.”
+Lemon water doesn’t contain the fiber necessary for the body to “self-cleanse.”

-She doesn’t believe that a so-called cleanse will help rid your body of harmful substances.
+She doesn’t believe a so-called cleanse will help rid your body of harmful substances.
 She urges people to question the narrative surrounding the benefits of a detox.

 She also points out that anyone who takes medication isn’t able to do so on an empty stomach, so fasting may not be the best choice.

 Infusing the water with lemon won’t boost its detoxification prowess.
-But it does add other health benefits, according to Vandana Sheth, RDN, CDE, and spokesperson for the Academy of Nutrition and Dietetics.
+But it does add other health benefits, according to Vandana Sheth, RDN, CDE, spokesperson for the Academy of Nutrition and Dietetics.